Nick Verreos: Project Runway franchise

 In June 2005, Verreos participated in the second season of Project Runway, a reality television program in which fashion designers compete against each other for a design mentorship with Banana Republic, seed money to start their own line, and other prizes.
 Verreos finished in fifth place in the competition.
 He won the "All Dolled Up" challenge in the third episode in which designers had to design a dress for the My Scene Barbie collection.
 The doll was later marketed in limited release to the public and quickly sold out in stores.
 He was judged one of the top three designers during the "Social Scene" challenge in the fifth episode.
 However, he ranked among the bottom two or three in three additional challenges: "Window Shopping" (episode six), "Flower Power" (episode nine), and "Makeover" (episode ten).
 He was eliminated after the Makeover Challenge in which he was charged with designing a fashion makeover for fellow contestant Daniel Vosovic when he failed to add pockets to the pants, a move the judges thought made his fellow contestant appear too feminine.
 Season 2 of Project Runway aired on Bravo from December 2005 through March 2006.

 In the Winter of 2007, Verreos was a guest mentor on Project Runway Canada where the designers had to create two resort wear outfits.

 He appeared in an April 2008 episode of the Karma Air show Fashion 411 with Barbra Horowitz to share some of the behind the scenes experiences on Project Runway, as well as the events and projects with which he was then involved.

 After being a contestant in Season 2, Verreos appeared as an audition judge, guest judge and guest commentator on various seasons of Project Runway and its various spin-offs.

 In 2013, Verreos and fellow Project Runway alums Mondo Guerra and Anya Ayoung-Chee were invited to serve as mentors for the pilot season of Project Runway: Under the Gunn.
 Hosted by Tim Gunn, Under the Gunn followed the mentors as they were handed the task of managing, coaching, and directing 15 competing designers.
 At the end of a very competitive season, judges Heidi Klum and Neil Patrick Harris declared designer Oscar Garcia-Lopez and Verreos, his mentor, to be the season winners.

 After being a contestant in Season 2, Verreos appeared as an audition judge, guest judge and guest commentator on various seasons of Project Runway and its various spin-offs.

 In September 2016, Verreos began his 13th season of blogging on Lifetime's official Project Runway website.

-Now that Project Runway is back on Bravo (American TV channel), Verreos is serving as a consulting producer on the show.
+From 2019 to 2021, after Project Runway returned to Bravo, Verreos served as a consulting producer on the show.